Kickerillo-Mischer Preserve: Nature Lovers Paradise in the Heart of Houston

-A wide and level paved trail leads all around the lake and is 1.7 miles in length.
-As we walked the trail there were several people on bicycles and quite a few people walking their dogs.
-One lady was jogging and her short-legged dachshund was keeping up the pace quite nicely.
-It was obvious that they were jogging buddies of long standing.
+A broad and level paved trail leads all around the lake and is 1.7 miles in length.
+As we walked the path, there were several people on bicycles and quite a few people walking their dogs.
+One lady was jogging, and her short-legged dachshund was keeping up the pace quite nicely.
+It was apparent that they were jogging buddies of long standing.

 Flora and Fauna

-As one traverses the paved trail around the lake there is plenty to see.
+As one traverses the paved path around the lake, there is plenty to see.
 Lake views reflecting the surrounding greenery and bright sky overhead make a pretty picture.

 Scout Group Campground

 Adjacent to a sand volleyball court is a campground that can be made available for scout groups only.
 It can be reserved in advance by calling this number: (281) 353-8100.
 A building furnished with clean restrooms on one side of it also offers shower facilities on the opposite side perfect for those overnight camping groups.